jawai/jawai.github.io/source/posts/2017-chatbot-family-law.html.markdown

 <a class="post-link" href="https://www.motion.ai/">Motion.ai</a> makes it even simpler to allow for non-programmers to create chat bots.
 I’ve looked at this solution as an innovative tool for family law information and help.
 Motion.ai is a technology that lawyers can use (since most have no tech backgrounds) to create a widely accessible tool for anyone who has access to a computer or cell phone because it can integrate with sms, different messengers, and even email.
 It's great because it can be accessed from pretty much anywhere.

-The solution below is a simple example of a web chat bot that gives family law information on divorces and separation.
+The solution below is a simple example of a web chat bot that gives family law information on divorce and separation.
+It's a work in progress and not complete in terms of family law information. **Note:** If it does not work, it's likely because my 1000 free messages have been used up.

 <div class="video-container">
     <iframe src="https://api.motion.ai/webchat/72000?color=3588eb&sendBtn=SEND&inputBox=Type%20something...&token=3495dc0228d1912e80f4d40ad1ffcb65" height="315" width="560" allowfullscreen="" frameborder="0">